mlcommons/ck/ck2/docs/tutorial-concept.md

-***Note that the current prototype of the CM toolkit is under heavy development and may change over time ...***

-***UNDER PREPARATION!***

-# Getting Started tutorial
+# Tutorial: CM concept

 Here we describe a few simple steps to let you try CM (CK2) and help you understand the [CM concepts](motivation.md).
-You will install CM v0.7.7+, transform your local directory into a database of reusable artifacts, share it with others, implement some common automation actions to reusable artifacts, run CM automations from Python and Jupyter Notebooks, and convert any Git repository into the CM format.
+You will install CM v0.7.13+, transform your local directory into a database of reusable artifacts, share it with others, implement some common automation actions to reusable artifacts, run CM automations from Python and Jupyter Notebooks, and convert any Git repository into the CM format.